groboclown/petronia/docs/architecture.md

 Due to the forking model of Petronia, all events are formally structured data.
 This means they have a structure defined through a schema, and can be transmitted across the wire.
 This allows for extensions to be written in any language.

-The events are transmitted as either JSON formatted data objects (never arrays), which are limited in size to 16 MB, or a simple binary blob, for transmitting images, which may be much larger.
+The events are transmitted as either JSON formatted data objects or a simple binary blob, for transmitting images, which may be much larger.
+See the [events document](events.md) for more information.

 OLD INFORMATION, WHICH MAY NOT BE VALID IN THE FUTURE.